Khar87/gettingAndCleaningData/README.md

 #Project script
 Averages of mean and standard deviation by subject and activity for Human Activity Recognition Using Smartphones

-Script generates above data.
+Script generates data described above.
 It requires Human Activity Recognition Using Smartphones Dataset to be present in ./data directory.
 It loads and merges the data and extracts required summary.
 It prints result data frame to the console.

-Project for Getting and Cleaning data course
+Project for Getting and Cleaning Data course